Data FAQ

 Can I change the values written to the data file?

-On scale responses and thought ratings, the default value written to the data file is always the ordinal value of the response option.
+On scale response items and thought rating items, the default value written to the data file is always the ordinal value of the response option.
 For example, if the first option is chosen then a 1 is written to the data file—even if the button label read A, -5 or 0.
-For multiple response items, the default value of a chosen response is always 1, i.e., the option was either chosen or not.
-For all of these item types you can specify an alternate value for any given response option.
-This simply saves you from having to recode the data after collecting it.
-To specify an alternate value, specify it in squiggly brackets after the text label like so:
+For multiple response items, the default value of a chosen response is always 1 or 0 if that response option is not chosen.

 altdatavals